Vacation rentals in Newfoundland and Labrador

 4.97 out of 5 average rating, 32 reviews

-MyraRating, 5 stars5 days ago
+MyraRating, 5 stars1 month ago

 Loretta and the bnb were both lovely!
 She met us at the door to welcome us and show us all we needed to know about our accommodations.
 It was Valentine’s Day weekend and Loretta had a valentine flair all over, including heart shaped pillows with chocolate on our pillows, fresh roses and even valentine cupcakes in the refrigerator!
 It was super clean and bright!
 A gorgeous oceanview from almost every window.
 It was quiet, comfortable and cozy-exactly what we were looking for!